An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Bayes factors

 see also Gill (2015)~\ct[p~217]{gil2015}.
 Kass and Raftery (1995)~\ct[p~777]{kasraf1995}, and Jaynes (2003)~\ct[p~91]{jay2003}, transform Jeffreys' scale to an orders-of-magnitude emphasising, base-$10$ logarithmic scale, which appears closer to intuition.
 In this case it holds that \be \log_{10}(B_{12}) = \log_{10}\left(\frac{P(\text{model}(1)|\text{data}, I)}{P(\text{model}(2)|\text{data}, I)}\right) - \log_{10}\left(\frac{P(\text{model}(1)|I)}{P(\text{model}(2)|I)} \right) \ , \ee which gives the difference between the posterior decadic log-odds and the prior decadic log-odds; see also Greenberg (2013)~\ct[p~36]{gre2013}.

-We draw the reader's attention to the lively review by Jefferys and Berger (1992)~\ct{jefber1992} on the concept of {\bf Bayes factors}.
-For illustrative purposes they relate their discussion to the prominent historical example from the early 20$^{\rm th}$ Century of the two competing theories of gravitational interactions that were trying to explain the phenomenon of the advance of the perihelion of planet Mercury on its orbit around the Sun.
+We draw the reader's attention to the lively review by Jefferys and Berger (1992)~\ct{jefber1992} on the concept of \textbf{Bayes factors}.
+For illustrative purposes they relate their discussion to the prominent historical example from the early 20$^{\mathrm{th}}$ Century of the two competing theories of gravitational interactions that were trying to explain the phenomenon of the advance of the perihelion of planet Mercury on its orbit around the Sun.
 This observation had been puzzling astronomers ever since the French astronomer and mathematician \href{https://en.wikipedia.org/wiki/Urbain_Le_Verrier}{Urbain Jean Joseph Le Verrier (1811--1877)} had reported on this problem for gravitational theory to the French Academy of Sciences on September 12, 1859.

-The present exposition of {\bf model comparison} elucidates that for {\bf hypothesis testing} in the {\bf Bayes--Laplace approach} one requires at least one proper, testable alternative hypothesis to a given ``\text{hypothesis}(1),'' where the former, too, can be assigned a well-defined {\bf total-data likelihood function} so that decision-making as to the data-favoured hypothesis becomes possible.
+The present exposition of \textbf{model comparison} elucidates that for \textbf{hypothesis testing} in the \textbf{Bayes--Laplace approach} one requires at least one proper, testable alternative hypothesis to a given ``\text{hypothesis}(1),'' where the former, too, can be assigned a well-defined \textbf{total-data likelihood function} so that decision-making as to the data-favoured hypothesis becomes possible.
 Simply making the choice

 will lead into a non-constructive dead end.
-There is no way to devise a meaningful {\bf total-data likelihood function}~$P(\text{data}| \overline{\text{hypothesis}(1)}, I)$; see Sivia and Skilling (2006)~\ct[p~84]{sivski2006}, and Trotta (2008)~\ct[Sec.~4.1]{tro2008}.
+There is no way to devise a meaningful \textbf{total-data likelihood function}~$P(\text{data}| \overline{\text{hypothesis}(1)}, I)$; see Sivia and Skilling (2006)~\ct[p~84]{sivski2006}, and Trotta (2008)~\ct[Sec.~4.1]{tro2008}.

-A computational challenge that had long plagued researchers was the evaluation of the {\bf average likelihood} for multi-parameter models, when domain integrations have to be performed in high-dimensional parameter spaces.
+A computational challenge that had long plagued researchers was the evaluation of the \textbf{average likelihood} for multi-parameter models, where domain integrations have to be performed in a high-dimensional \textbf{parameter space}.
 Some of the first algorithms that obtain this information by means of numerical simulation were given by Chib (1995)~\ct{chi1995} and by Carlin and Chib (1995)~\ct{carchi1995}; see also Greenberg (2013)~\ct[Subsec.~7.1.2]{gre2013}.
-Specific routines for facilitating the practical task of computing {\bf Bayes factors} have been made available within \R{} in the {\tt MCMCpack}~package by Martin \emph{et al} (2011)~\ct{maretal2011}
+Specific routines for facilitating the practical task of computing \textbf{Bayes factors} have been made available within an \R{} environment in the \texttt{MCMCpack}~package by Martin \textit{et al} (2011)~\ct{maretal2011}

-\underline{\R:} ${\tt BayesFactor}(\emph{MCMCpack output})$ ({\tt MCMCpack} package),
+\underline{\R:} $\texttt{BayesFactor}(\textit{MCMCpack output})$ (\texttt{MCMCpack} package),